heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-06-xml-serialization-deserialization-helper.md

 ---
 layout: post
-title: Simple XML serialization and deserialization helper class in C#
+title: Simple XML serialization and deserialization helper class in .NET
-description: XmlHelper class is part of C# utilities for XML data serialization and deserialization that I wrote to be used in my C# projects.
+description: XmlHelper class is part of C# utilities for XML data serialization and deserialization that I wrote to be used in my .NET projects.
 keywords: c# programming, xml serialization, xml deserialization, xml helper class, readable dataset format
 tags: [C#, Utility]
 comments: true
 ---

-I wrote this helper class because sometimes I have some projects that need to use XML file format to save some states or configurations and to retrieve the configurations back.
-I like to work with XML file as the content is easy to be edited and human readable by using any code editor application.
+I wrote this helper class because sometimes I have some projects in .NET C# that need to use XML file format to save some states or configurations and to retrieve the configurations back.
+I like to work with XML file as the content is transparent, easy to modify and human readable by using any code editor application.
 So, this is my own version of simple XML helper class to ease my work with XML data serialization and deserialization.

-### Helper class source code
+### Source code

-_XmlHelper.cs_ // Also available on my [Gist](https://gist.github.com/heiswayi/cb66748bc11efe360ad6c233fa8e603f) too.
+File name: `XmlHelper.cs` // Mirror link: [Gist](https://gist.github.com/heiswayi/cb66748bc11efe360ad6c233fa8e603f)

 ```csharp
 using System;